Nilma/rdocker/README.md

 ## Prerequisites
 - [Docker](https://www.docker.com/get-started) installed on your system.
+- a repository on Github where you download it and open it from your VSC

 ---

 ## 1. Create a `Dockerfile`
 Inside your project folder, create a file named `Dockerfile` (no extension) and add the following content: